RoseTec/JigSPuzzle/README.md

 # Features

-- create jigsaw puzzles from your image files
+- create jigsaw puzzles from your image files either with a file chosser or with drag&drop
 - solve jigsaw puzzleswith your mouse on your computer
+- have a small preview of the final image
+- possibility to automatically adjust size of jigsaw puzzle to the window size used for puzzeling
 - save jigsaw puzzles and load them later again, when you want to continue playing
 - restart jigsaw puzzles at any time
+- several customizable settings for doing jigsaw puzzles
 - fullscreen support for multiple monitors
-- several customizable settings for doing jigsaw puzzles
+- supported languages up to now: english, german

 # Download
 Go to the [release page on GitHub](https://github.com/RoseTec/JigSPuzzle/releases) and download the latest version.
 All releases contain a \*.zip file with an executable \*.jar.
 Extract the \*.jar and run it!